Martin Burgess, Regulator ‘B’

 In 1975 the artist and clockmaker Martin Burgess, was commissioned to make a sculptural clock for Gurney’s Bank of Norwich.
 He saw this as an opportunity to explore John Harrison’s 18th century precision time keeping technology.
 Ultimately the project involved a number of horologists, who formed the Harrison Research Group to look at his theories afresh.
 Harrison had claimed that his earlier pendulum clocks were accurate to within one second per month and that his last, unfinished clock, “…shall perform to a second in 100 days”.

 Martin Burgess started to make two clocks based on Harrison’s principles, but using modern materials where this was considered appropriate.
-Clock A was completed in 1987 and is now on display at The Castle Mall in Norwich.
-Clock B was never finished and its parts lay dormant in Martin Burgess’s workshop for over thirty years.
-In 2009, it was bought by a collector and Charles Frodsham & Co. where commissioned to complete the work.
+Clock ‘A’ was completed in 1987 and is now the property of Norwich City Council.
+Clock ‘B’ was never finished and its parts lay dormant in Martin Burgess’s workshop for over thirty years.
+In 2009, it was bought by a collector and Charles Frodsham & Co. were commissioned to complete the work.

-This entailed both research into Martin’s initial objectives, and lengthy discussions with the new owner of the clock.
-We also had lots of input from Martin Burgess and his colleague Mervyn Hobden on their experiences with Clock A.
+This entailed research into Martin’s initial objectives, and lengthy discussions with the new owner of the clock.
+We also had lots of input from Martin Burgess and his colleague Mervyn Hobden on their experiences with Clock ‘A’.

-The clock was designed to be weight driven and, like Clock A, the driving weight was made to be re-wound electrically.
-Clock A has a conventional cylindrical driving weight that is periodically raised by a chain, whilst in Clock B we designed a drive using a gravity arm.
+The clock was designed to be weight driven and, like Clock ‘A’, the driving weight was made to be re-wound electrically.
+Clock ‘A’ has a conventional cylindrical driving weight which is periodically raised by a chain, whilst in Clock ‘B’ we designed a drive using a gravity arm.
 The geared motor is virtually silent and raises the gravity arm approximately every twenty minutes.
 This arrangement is very unobtrusive and does not detract from the visual impact of the clock with its large train wheels and the seconds pendulum swinging through an arc of 12 ¼°.

 The train wheels are made of Duralumin and all run on oil free ball races.
 The pinions are Harrison’s form of lantern pinions but use small ball races in place of lignum vitae rollers.
 The second wheel pinion needed completing and ball races fitting.
 One of the remarkable features of Harrison’s clocks (also known as his regulators) is that they do not require lubrication.
-This is the same with the Burgess regulators and Clock A has run with virtually no attention for the past twenty seven years and is still keeping good time.
+This is the same with the Burgess regulators and Clock ‘A’ ran with virtually no attention for some 25 years.

 Although weight driven, the escape wheel is driven directly by a remontoire, a coiled spring, that is rewound every thirty seconds.
 This isolates the escapement from variations in torque from the gear train and also means that the recoil of the escape wheel just rewinds the remontoire spring rather than the whole train.